AbhiAhlawat/movister/README.md

 # MS-MOVREC

-This is a Movie Recommedation system that recommends the users Movies and TV shows on the basis of different recommendation techniques.
+This is a Movie Recommendation system that recommends the users Movies and TV shows on the basis of different recommendation techniques.

 The different recommendation techniques includes: